metropdx/metropdx.github.io/rules/index.md

 ---
 layout: page
+published: true
 ---

 ## Metro 7v7 Rules of Competition

-Each player MUST have a valid OASA player pass and present it to the referee prior to each game.
-No pass, no play.
+Each player MUST have a valid OASA player pass and present it to the referee prior to each game.**No pass, no play**.

 * 25 minute halves, running time, 5 minute half time.
 * Games will start on time.
 Be ready.